Retraining Clients When You’ve Taught Them to Abuse You (aka Preventing Costly Schedule Disruptions)

 Training is hard and retraining is harder.

-What you are trying to do with all of this is to gain advance knowledge about lack of readiness so you can properly manage and adjust your clients’ expectations about price and delivery.
-And, of course, manage your own scheduling (second to managing client expectations).
+One goal in all of this is to gain advance knowledge about any lack of readiness so you can properly manage and adjust your clients’ expectations about price and delivery.
+And, of course, manage your own scheduling.

-Don’t budge on your extra charges or rescheduling.
-Just like parenting, it takes confidence and guts to stick to our guns during the retraining process, but we have to do it to correct the problems we have created and to be taken seriously.
+Don’t budge on your extra charges for rescheduling or you’ll perpetuate the bad behavior.
+It takes courage and conviction to stick to our guns during the retraining process, but we have to do it to correct the problems we have created and to be taken seriously.
 The very first time you are inconsistent, you defeat your purpose and have to start all over again.

-If you apply these principles with “love” and care (e.g., “it’s for your benefit … we don’t want you to go over budget … help us help you”) by sitting on the same side of the table rather than coming across as though they work for you, clients can respect and appreciate you in the process of following your approach to serving them.
+If you apply these principles with “love” and care (e.g., “we always want to help you stay on budget and on time … help us help you…we have your best interests at heart”) and present as someone sitting on the same side of the table with them rather than punitive, clients can respect and appreciate you in the process of following your approach to serving them.